 What is Acetate?

-Acetate is a chemical compound with a formula C2H3O2−.
+Acetate is a chemical compound with formula C2H3O2−.
 It is also known as Acetate Ion or Monoacetate.
-It is a salt formed by the combination of acetic acid with alkaline, metallic, earthy, or nonmetallic or other bases.
+It is a salt formed by the combination of acetic acid with alkaline, metallic, earthy, nonmetallic or other bases.

 The conversion of pyruvate to acetyl-coenzyme A is carried out with the help of an enzyme called pyruvate dehydrogenase.
 The acetyl-CoA is further converted to acetate in E. coli and simultaneously produces ATP by substrate-level phosphorylation.
 The entire process requires two enzymes viz acetate kinase and phosphate acetyltransferase.

 Acetic acid undergoes dismutation reaction to generate carbon dioxide and methane.

 CH3COO− + H+ → CH4 + CO2 ΔG° = −36 kJ/mol